ofri/Open-Knesset/README.markdown

 Update - get your branch updated with the changes done by others
 ======

-$ cd Open-Knesset
+- cd Open-Knesset
-$ git pull git://github.com/hasadna/Open-Knesset.git master
+- git pull git://github.com/hasadna/Open-Knesset.git master
-$ bin/buildout                     # only needed if the file buildout.cfg was changed; but can't hurt you if you run it every time.
+- bin/buildout                     # only needed if the file buildout.cfg was changed; but can't hurt you if you run it every time.
-$ bin/django syncdb --migrate      # do not create a superuser account
+- bin/django syncdb --migrate      # do not create a superuser account
-$ bin/test
+- bin/test
-$ bin/django runserver
+- bin/django runserver

-# if you get the add_persons_aliases alert try this:
-$ bin/django migrate --fake persons 0001
+if you get the add_persons_aliases alert try `bin/django migrate --fake persons 0001`

 Updating the translation strings:
 ================================
-$ cd src/knesset
+- cd src/knesset
-$ ../../bin/django makemessages -a -e txt,html
+- ../../bin/django makemessages -a -e txt,html
 <edit src/knesset/locale/he/LC_MESSAGES/django.po, find your strings and change it to the correct translation>
-$ ../../bin/django compilemessages
+- ../../bin/django compilemessages

 Windows Users:
 --------------

 Prerequisites:
-Download and install Python 2.7 from http://www.python.org/download/windows/ Make sure python and svn are in the system path (control panel->system->advanced->environment variables) Download and install svn client from http://www.sliksvn.com/en/download Download and install git by following http://help.github.com/win-git-installation/ Generate an ssh key to your git account by following http://help.github.com/msysgit-key-setup/
+- Download and install Python 2.7 from http://www.python.org/download/windows/
+- Make sure python and svn are in the system path (control panel->system->advanced->environment variables)
+- Download and install svn client from http://www.sliksvn.com/en/download
+- Download and install git by following http://help.github.com/win-git-installation/
+- Generate an ssh key to your git account by following http://help.github.com/msysgit-key-setup/

-Running the installation instructions: open command line change dir to the Open-Knesset folder run the installation instructions above (Without the $ ofcourse and with backslashes)
+Running the installation instructions:
+- open command line change dir to the Open-Knesset folder
+- run the installation instructions above (Without the $ ofcourse and with backslashes)

 Checking in
 ==============